What types of behavioral health providers are listed in this registry?

 Can I search for people that practice near where I live?

 You can search the provider registry several ways, including by geographical location using your zip code or city name.
-If you do not find a provider near you, please talk with someone such as your Behavioral Health Officer in Charge, Psychological Health or a Military Family Life Consultant, who can help you find a provider near you.
+If you do not find a provider near you, many of our providers offer telehealth options.
+For specific recommendations to help find a provider near you, please talk with someone such as your Behavioral Health Officer in Charge or your Director of Psychological Health.

 Are all behavioral health providers the same in terms of what they can do for me?

 Behavioral health providers vary in terms of the type of licensure they have.
-Licensure could be as a psychologist, clinical social worker, marriage and family therapist, clinical addiction counselor, behavioral health counselor, or even a clinical nurse specialist, or a combination of these licensures.
+Licensure could be as a psychologist, clinical social worker, marriage and family therapist, or behavioral health counselor, or a combination of these licensures.
 Each of these licensures represents a different type of training and focus.
-Providers will also vary in terms of how they relate to you.
+Providers will also vary in terms of therapeutic approach and how they relate to you.
 It is important that you find a provider who works for you and meets your unique needs.
 Talk with your provider about your treatment needs and how they compare to the provider’s training and experience.
 Don’t be afraid to ask questions.

 Does Star Behavioral Health Providers cover the cost of care?